srikanthyallaworks/python_foundations/src/U.0.UserDBContext/README.md

 * Add a `try...finally` block to ensure that connections get closed when the database throws an exception.

 ### Sprint 1
-* Implement a context manager so the database connection can be used inside a [`with` statement](https://docs.python.org/3/reference/compound_stmts.html#the-with-statement).
+* Implement the context manager protocol so the database connection can be used inside a [`with` statement](https://docs.python.org/3/reference/compound_stmts.html#the-with-statement).